← Back to 史記

 56

 King Zhao, while fleeing, arrived at Yun Meng.
 Yun Meng did not know their king and shot, wounding the king.
 The king fled to Yun.
 The Yun gong's younger brother Huai said: 'King Ping killed my father.
 Now I kill his son.
 Is it not also fitting?'
 Yun gong stopped him, but feared he would assassinate King Zhao.
 He then fled out with the king to Sui.
 The Wu king heard that King Zhao had gone there and immediately advanced to attack Sui.
-He told the Sui people, saying: 'The Zhou descendants enfeoffed between the Jiang and Han, Chu completely extinguished them.'
+He told the Sui people, saying: 'The Zhou descendants enfeoffed between the Jiang and Han: Chu has wiped them out.'
 He desired to kill King Zhao.
 The king's follower Zi Qi then deeply hid the king.
 He himself pretended to be the king and told the Sui people, saying: 'Give me to Wu.'
 The Sui people divined about giving him to Wu, and it was not auspicious.
 They then apologized to the Wu king, saying: 'King Zhao has fled and is not in Sui.'
 Wu requested to enter and search for him themselves.
 Sui did not listen.
 The Wu forces also dismissed and departed.

 57